TheOdinProject/curriculum/foundations/installations/installations.md

    ![The VirtualBox Create Virtual Hard Disk window 4](https://cdn.statically.io/gh/TheOdinProject/curriculum/5d27ddb08c8cf3c553537deb6156a5c7f7aa1bac/foundations/installations/prerequisites/imgs/07.png)

-After completing the last step, click the **“Create”** button.
+After completing the last step, click the **Create** button.
 Your new virtual OS should now appear in the menu.
-With **Xubuntu** selected, click on the **"Settings"** button on the navigation bar, highlighted in red below.
+With **Xubuntu** selected, click on the **Settings** button on the navigation bar, highlighted in red below.

 ![The VirtualBox Home screen with Xubuntu](https://cdn.statically.io/gh/TheOdinProject/curriculum/5d27ddb08c8cf3c553537deb6156a5c7f7aa1bac/foundations/installations/prerequisites/imgs/08.png)

- Click on the **“System”** tab and then the **“Processor”** tab.
+ Click on the **System** tab and then the **Processor** tab.
 Increase the Processor(s) to 2.
 If this screen prevents you from increasing processors, you likely need to [enable virtualization in your computer’s BIOS/UEFI settings](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/virtualization_deployment_and_administration_guide/sect-troubleshooting-enabling_intel_vt_x_and_amd_v_virtualization_hardware_extensions_in_bios).
 If you have a single core processor, you will not be able to change this setting.

 ![The Xubuntu System Settings Processor window](https://cdn.statically.io/gh/TheOdinProject/curriculum/5d27ddb08c8cf3c553537deb6156a5c7f7aa1bac/foundations/installations/prerequisites/imgs/09.png)

-If you have more than one monitor, you can create additional monitors by increasing the **"Monitor Count"** attribute in the **"Display"** tab.
-Please be sure to increase the **"Video Memory"** slider until it is in the green. **All other settings should remain default.**
+If you have more than one monitor, you can create additional monitors by increasing the **Monitor Count** attribute in the **Display** tab.
+Please be sure to increase the **Video Memory** slider until it is in the green. **All other settings should remain default.**

 ![The Xubuntu System Settings Display window](https://cdn.statically.io/gh/TheOdinProject/curriculum/5d27ddb08c8cf3c553537deb6156a5c7f7aa1bac/foundations/installations/prerequisites/imgs/10.png)

-With all that complete, click **"OK"** to save the changes.
+With all that complete, click **OK** to save the changes.

 You cannot install Xubuntu without mounting the ISO you downloaded earlier.
 We will do that now.
 Click on the section labeled **[Optical Drive] Empty** to the right of the text labeled **IDE Secondary Master** under **Storage** at the main VirtualBox screen, while Xubuntu is selected.
 This will open up a dropdown menu, click **Choose/Create a disk image...**.